Icinga/icinga2/doc/2-getting-started.md

 [Debian Monitoring Project](http://www.debmon.org) (`DebMon`) repository.

-`libjs-jquery-ui` requires at least version `1.10.*` which is not available in Debian Wheezy and Ubunto 12.04 LTS (Precise).
+`libjs-jquery-ui` requires at least version `1.10.*` which is not available in Debian Wheezy and Ubuntu 12.04 LTS (Precise).
 Add the following repositories to satisfy this dependency:

   Distribution  		| Package Repositories